 Most of these will never be found at big-box stores.
 In fact, the expensive ones will likely only be stocked at feed stores, specialty garden shops, or mom-and-pop nurseries and garden centers.
 Those that don’t have them can easily order them.
 National and regional vendors won’t.

-So, if you feel like giving them a try, I’ll be excited to hear listener case studies for them.
-If you have already had experience with any, call the show or send me an email.
+If you feel like giving them a try, I’ll be excited to hear listener anecdotal studies for them.
+If you have already had experience with any, call me on the show or send me an email.